-A Chapel for a New Parish in India
+A Chapel is a Gift for or a New Parish in India

 The town of Bettiah is in the state of Bihar in eastern India.
 Bihar borders Nepal to the north and is ranked as the third poorest state in India.
 In the suburb of Maihindiyabadi, on the edge of the town, a new Catholic parish was established some time ago.
 Many people are migrating to the area, including a number of Catholic families.